fprimeau/QUODcarb/README.md

 ## About
-This repository includes software compatible with MATLAB for calculating marine CO2-system variables in the exactly-determined and over-determined cases.
+This repository includes QUODcarb software compatible with MATLAB for calculating marine CO2-system variables in the exactly-determined and over-determined cases.
+QUODcarb, as presented in Fennell & Primeau (2024), stands for Quantifying Uncertainty in an Over-Determined marine CARBonate dataset.
 The calculation also estimates the posterior uncertainties and requires input measurement uncertainties.
+See Fennell & Primeau (2024) for methods and introduction to the solver.

 ## History
 CO2SYS was initially developed by Lewis and Wallace (1998) for MS DOS,